alexdisdier/pomodoro-timer/README.md

 ### Challenges

-Finding the right directory structure for my app before coding the design (figma).
+* Finding the right directory structure for my app before coding the design (figma).
-* deciding between a state and a functional component.
+* Deciding between a state and a functional component.
+* Countdown timer
+* Countdown Cycles
+* Color cycles ellipse if done
+* Slide Toggle settings

 Once I have my directory structure, I'll code the design I made in Figma